 Read and share Loreen Leedy’s great book, Seeing Symmetry, with your students.

 Though our faces exhibit symmetry, they are not perfectly symmetrical.
-You can have students use Wixie to show how one side of their face is slightly different from the other.
+Have students capture an image of their face and use a paint or imaging program to show how one side of their face is slightly different from the other.

 Butterflies are common symmetrical objects.
 Share a couple of images of butterflies and have students talk about their symmetry.
 Make sure they can identify the line of symmetry that runs directly through the body of the butterfly.

-Have students use Wixie or Pixie to paint a butterfly with a vertical body and one wing.
+If you have Wixie, challenge students to think symmetrically and draw a butterfly using include symmetry options for the paintbrush tool.
+Show students how to turn on mirror symmetry options for the paint brush.
+Then challenge students to paint a butterfly with a vertical body and one wing.
 Then, have them use the same technique they used for their faces to create a complete butterfly by selecting half the butterfly, copying and pasting the selection, flipping it and moving it into position.

 Next, test students’ ability to think symmetrically by having them use the mirroring feature of the Paintbrush tool to draw another butterfly.
 Have students choose the Paintbrush tool, check the Mirror box on the Editing panel, and choose 2 for line symmetry painting.
 Starting in the middle of the canvas, have them paint one wing; the other wing will paint at the same time.
 Remind them to click the Undo button if they need to try again.

 Print and post students artwork as a celebration of how symmetry can be used in art.
 After printing, have students work to sort the butterflies into groups, working to define attributes that make them similar or different.

 Combine individual student pages together to create a slide show or digital book.
 (If you have Wixie use the Import Pages feature.
 Share the combined project URL on your web site or export as a PDF or ePub to share with family and community.